 The Trust’s forest resources are located throughout Alaska, with the most valuable reserves in Southeast Alaska.
 The Trust Land Office continues to seek opportunities to create sales when the market, available timber and interests are aligned.
 The Trust Land Office is collaboratively working with landowners throughout the state to manage forest resources in a healthy socioeconomic and environmentally responsible manner while meeting Trust objectives.
 The Trust Land Office also issues negotiated timber sales statewide for fuel reduction, biofuels, commercial firewood and other specialty wood harvest projects.

 The TLO manages Trust timber lands much like a private owner would.
 These lands are managed to provide a social, economic and environmental return.
 Land and forest management decisions on Trust lands are made to maximize revenue over time.

-Trust land forest management is similar to private land forest management.
-Trust timber sales have accounted for nearly one half of the Trust Land Office’s annual income for the last several years, with over 200,000 million board feet being sold and harvested during that time.
+Trust timber sales account for a significant portion of the Trust Land Office’s annual income.
+Revenue derived from timber receipts are split 85% to the AMHT Principle, nested in the Permanent Fund, and 15% to Income, used for benefit programs and operating costs.
+The TLO has sold over 200,000 million board feet of timber to a variety of forest product companies.
 While much of this timber has been sold to the export market, the harvest activity has resulted in significant economic benefits to Alaska communities and in some cases has made timber available for in-state use.